 The Sea Turtles that frequent the Texas Gulf Coast each summer to lay eggs are also threatened by human interference.
 Bright lights, noise, water pollution and boats all play a huge part in their declined numbers, but concerned people have stepped forward to help them out!
 While you are on any Texas beach, keep an eye out for turtles laying eggs and report them immediately!

 At Mustang Island State Park, you can visit the fishing jetty to see Green Sea Turtles as they swim in the waters searching for food.

 If you visit the island during the summer, be certain you check out the Padre Island NS Division of Sea Turtle Science and Recovery.
 From June through August they release just hatched sea turtles onto the beach at 6:45am.
-The releases are FREE to the public, and upwards of a thousand people will often line the beach to cheer on the little turtles as they head out to open water!
+Upwards of a thousand people will often line the beach to cheer on the little turtles as they head out to open water!
 Click HERE to visit their facebook page for release dates and current information.

 Mustang Island State Park Paddling Trail